pagkly/Zed/Investopedia3/Kenneth Arrow.md

 The application of Arrow's General Impossibility Theorem has gone beyond democracy and election results.
 It has also been used for both welfare economics and (social) justice.
 It has also been linked to the liberal paradox, which was developed by economist Amartya Sen. According to Sen and his paradox, there is generally a conflict between the distribution of goods and services in a society and individual freedom in that both cannot exist at the same time.

 Arrow later published a book on the same subject.
-Arrow is also known as one of the first economists to recognize the [learning curve](https://www.investopedia.com/terms/l/learning-curve.asp).
+Arrow is also known as one of the first economists to recognize the [[learning curve]](https://www.investopedia.com/terms/l/learning-curve.asp).

 ## Legacy of Kenneth Arrow